Tories take North Okanagan-Shuswap riding with decisive lead - Vernon Morning Star

 “I want you to know that Justin Trudeau called me on Friday morning and that was in the fight of his life; he took five minutes of his life to call the candidate in the North Okanagan-Shuswap riding… He called because he said we had the attention of the national party who really saw the hard work and the numbers we’ve done, the 35,000 attempts we made to talk to people and that’s unbelievable.
 He said the marketing we’ve done was outstanding, the running shoe, the ads – across Canada we got noticed and that’s thanks to you here in this room with us.”

-NDP candidate Harwinder Sandhu, a newcomer to politics, said the people have sent a clear message by electing a minority government.
+NDP candidate Harwinder Sandhu, a newcomer to politics and in third place, said the people have sent a clear message by electing a minority government.

 “They want to have their voices heard.
 A lot of Canadians were hoping for proportional representation, as Trudeau promised in the last election.
 Polls today show 72 per cent want proportional representation.
 So I think that’s a clear message being sent.”